windmill-labs/windmill-deno-client/windmill-api/ScriptApi.md

   showArchived: true,
   // boolean | (default regardless) if true show only the templates if false show only the non templates if not defined, show all regardless of if the script is a template  (optional)
   isTemplate: true,
+  // boolean | (default regardless) if true show only the trigger scripts if false show only the non trigger scripts if not defined, show all regardless of if the script is a trigger script  (optional)
+  isTrigger: true,
 };

 apiInstance.listScripts(body).then((data:any) => {